The Best Open-Air Swimming in the Helsinki Area

 Lakes in Nuuksio

 Swimming in Nuuksio National Park offers a refreshing and enchanting experience amidst the pristine natural surroundings.
 With its clear and calm lakes and tranquil waters, Nuuksio has become an idyllic destination for nature enthusiasts.
 The park boasts numerous swimming spots that cater to every preference and skill level.
-Whether it’s taking a leisurely dip or embarking on a thrilling swim across the lake, Nuuksio offers something for everyone.
+Whether taking a leisurely dip or embarking on a thrilling swim across the lake, Nuuksio offers something for everyone.

 Take a break from hiking or exploring the park’s trails and savour the joy of swimming in these serene natural pools.
-Enjoy the invigorating sensation of the water against your skin and let the beauty of Nuuksio National Park embrace you as you indulge in this extraordinary aquatic experience.
+Enjoy the invigorating sensation of the water against your skin, and let the beauty of Nuuksio National Park embrace you as you indulge in this extraordinary aquatic experience.

 Swimming in Nuuksio suits hikers who wish to rest now and then.
-The lakes are calm but there are no lifeguards on duty.
+The lakes are calm,m but there are no lifeguards on duty.
 It is important not to swim and hike alone in the Nuuksio area.

-Winter Swimming in the Helsinki area
+Open-Air Swimming in Winter in the Helsinki area

-Allas
+Allas Pool

-Aurinkolahti beach
+Aurinkolahti Beach

 Löyly

-Löyly is practically located near the city centre but it’s pricey.
+Löyly is practically located near the city centre, but it’s pricey.
 The sauna and swimming in the sea cost about 25 euros.

 Sompasauna

 Sompasauna is a self-service public sauna operated by a dedicated team of volunteers.
 The sauna, heated by wood, offers visitors the opportunity to indulge in a relaxing sauna session and take a refreshing swim in the sea.
-However, it’s important to note that visitors assume their responsibility as there are no lifeguards or staff present.
+However, it’s important to note that visitors assume their responsibility as no lifeguards or staff are present.

 Kulttuurisauna